[FIRST IN A SERIES]

 Susan Barnhardt is the founder of SHEMP Yarn Company (SYC), a Florida, U.S.-based producer of worsted textile yarn made from hemp and wool which is set for a market debut in mid-2021.
 Barnhardt, a veteran of the textile industry, has more than 40 years experience working with emerging companies and Fortune 500 brands such as Campbell Soup Company, Kraft Heinz, Johnson & Johnson, Pfizer, and Constellation Brands.
 She has a long track record in multi-stakeholder collaboration.

-Part II: Alliances in agriculture
+Part II: As technology advances, alliances are key in hemp agriculture

 Part III: Alliances in processing